JDLeongomez/JDL_website/content/en/authors/ors/_index.md

   url: "https://www.uelbosque.edu.co/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Professor and Researcher/Director at the ***EvoCo**: Human Behaviour and Evolution Lab*, Faculty of Psychology, at Universidad El Bosque in Bogota, Colombia."
+bio: "Professor and Researcher/Director at ***EvoCo**: Human Behaviour and Evolution Lab*, Faculty of Psychology, at Universidad El Bosque in Bogota, Colombia."

 interests:
 - Behavioural Ecology